BuildTheEarth/docs/source/guide/discord.rst

 Muted
 +++++

-This role is given to people that broke the rules of the Discord by Moderator_\ s or Helper_\ s.
+This role is given to people that broke the rules of the Discord by Moderator_\s or Helper_\s.
 It is automatically revoked after the punishment runs out.
-People with this role can not write in any channel.
+People with this role cannot write in any channel.

 DJ
 +++

-Has control over the `Rhythm bot`_ in the music channel without having to rely on the majority vote.
+Has control over the `Rythm bot`_ in the music channel without having to rely on the majority vote.
 This role is given out by the staff to specific trusted members.

 Bot
 +++

-This role signifies a non-human this can either be a bot or a staff member that decides that thier level of insommnia has reached inhuman levels and additionally has the permission to give the role to themselves.
+This role signifies a non-human.
+This can either be a bot or a staff member that decides that their level of insomnia has reached inhuman levels and additionally has the permission to give the role to themselves.

 hepboat
 +++++++